vbedardl/w_frontend_web/README.md

 - Adding code input on page load that requires the Admin password to open the session.
 The code would be requested after x minutes of innactivity.
 - Adding live search bar to Users tab and Packages tab to facilitate search
+- Fixing subscription so when a user is deleted and its packages are also deleted, the package tab updates without refresh